tolgee/documentation/blog/2023-02-12-conditional-export.md

 title: 'NPM Packge: How to Conditionally Include Developer Tools?'
 authors: [sgranat]
 image: '/img/blog/free-localization/painless_localization.png'
-description: 'Creating a package with smaller bundle size for production by excluding developer tools'
+description: 'Learn how to reduce the size of your production bundle by conditionally including developer tools based on the environment in which it's being used.'
 tags: [localization, i18n, translation]
 ---

-Reducing the size of your production bundle can be a significant challenge.
-One common issue is including developer tools in the package, they are essential in development mode but add unnecessary bulk to the production bundle.
-In this article, we'll explore a solution to this problem that involves including the developer tools conditionally, based on the environment in which the package is being used.
+Reducing the size of your production bundle can be a significant challenge, particularly when it comes to including developer tools.
+Libraries like React Query, React DevTools, and Redux are essential in development mode, but they add unnecessary bulk to the production bundle.
+However, this is not a new problem, and there are existing solutions that can be applied to different contexts.
+In this article, we'll explore a solution to this problem that involves including developer tools conditionally, based on the environment in which the package is being used.

 <!--truncate-->